BorhnN/forty-jekyll-theme/What we do 1.md

                                 <a href="#">General Calculations, Graph and Presentation for Research</a>
                             </h3>
                             <div class="text">
                                 In research field your idea can make a big change.
 To present your ideas to the community and have the basic knowledge of calculation using software will help to build confidence as a researcher.
-Even drawing chemical figure, Drawing Graph, Graphical Abstractusing <a href="#pricing-plans">software</a> will help you in the process.
+Even drawing chemical figure, Drawing Graph, Graphical Abstractusing  <a href="#pricing-plans">software</a> eg. GrapghPad, Prism will help you in the process.
                     </div>
                 </div>
 	     </div>